gradkell/dbsign-examples/java/dbsign-signature-library/README.md

 > *Canonicalization: a process for converting data that has more than one possible representation into a "standard", "normal", or canonical form.*

-Data canonicalization is important when data is digitally signed because any change in the data will cause a signature verifucation failure.
+Data canonicalization is important when data is digitally signed because any change in the data will cause a signature verification failure.
 The signature library contains a classes calleds `CCanonicalDtbs` to help construct XML data that is always formatted the same way.

 The `CCanonicalDtbs` class is just a `Map` that contains "items" which are contained in "sections".
 A `CCanonicalDtbs` object itself represents a section and contains both items and references to other `CCanonicalDtbs` sections.
 Items are just string key to string value mappings inside a section.
 These recursively defined sections implement a heirarchical data structure.